UPDATED: July 17, 2018

 Run or bike – This isn’t really a place for hiking, though there is a nature trail and arboretum.
 We skipped those since it was, by all appearances, a lawnmowed trail in the grasslands.
 It is pretty flat and we saw our share of runners out there, as well as bicyclists.
 We spent some time working on the kids learning how to ride their bikes near our campsite.

 Where: 12000 West Branched Oak Road, Raymond Neb.

-Costs: A Nebraska State Park Permit is required to enter this park area (an annual permit is $25).
+Costs: A Nebraska State Park Permit is required to enter this park area (an annual permit is $30).
 Camping?
-We reserved our campsite for $12/night.
+Campsites can be reserved starting at $20 a night.

 Word of caution: We had trouble navigating the area and finding our campsite, as did those visiting us over the weekend.
 Pretty much disregard the directions provided on the Nebraska State Park’s Reserve America site.
 The signs weren’t much help either.
 So bring patience.